 What if I don’t want to use an estimated bill to switch?

-If you don’t want to use an estimated bill to switch energy providers, there are a couple of other ways you could go about it.
+If you don’t want to use an estimated bill to switch energy providers, you have other options.
 However, it’s important to note that some of these processes may end up taking substantially longer than just using an estimated bill.
-Other ways you can close your existing energy account and switch energy providers include;
+Other ways you can close your existing energy account and switch energy providers include:

 How do I find out when my next meter reading will be?